Brymes/DIA-Yahoo-Finance/README.md

 ## Intro

-A simple app for getting currency prices from Yahoo Finance
+A simple app for getting currency prices from Yahoo Finance.
+Find example in main.go

 ## Prerequisites